RHIT-CSSE/csse332/syllabus.md

 However we understand that situations can arise.
 We handle all situations on a case-by-case basis.
 Here are some general guidelines:

-* The usual extension is 24 hours or for extreme circumstances 48 hours
+* The usual extension is 24 hours upon request or for extreme circumstances 48 hours
 * We expect to be notified as soon as is feasible.
 If you are very ill, we understand that that might be slightly after the assignment due date.
 For other situations, it’s usually possible to notify us in advance.